This is the continuation part of “Sqoop Complete Tutorial”. If you want to read –

 18) Importing a table from MySQL to Hive’s default database.

 Importing a table from MySQL to Hive’s default database.
-The below command will help in copying “emp” table and data from MySQL to Hive “default” database as “employee”.
+The below command will help in copying the “emp” table and data from MySQL to the Hive “default” database as “employee”.

 sqoop import